-Patrícia Lopes is a Brazilian composer and pianist with a multiple rooted musical identity, and began to study piano at the age of 6 in London, where she was born.
+Patrícia Lopes is a Brazilian composer and pianist with a multiple rooted musical identity, who has traveled worldwide giving concerts with her singular Brazilian compositions.
 Her latest works as a composer are The feminine in Pessoa, a set of compositions based on poems by Fernando Pessoa, for voice and ensemble, performed by OCAM (Chamber Orchestra of the University of São Paulo) and Hortensia, for woodwind and string ensemble.
-In 2015, she gave concerts in New York playing her own compositions.
-In October 2017 she performed, in Portugal, the concert The feminine in Pessoa at The International Jazz Festival of Caldas da Rainha and at Casa da América Latina in Lisbon, with the violist Lyda Chen Argerich as her special guest.
+In 2015, she gave a series of concerts in New York, at Seeds::Brooklyn, playing her own compositions with the award-winning jazz musician Ohad Talmor.
+In October 2017 she performed, in Portugal, the concert The feminine in Pessoa at the International Jazz Festival of Caldas da Rainha and at Casa da América Latina in Lisbon, with the violist Lyda Chen Argerich as her special guest.

 Patricia Lopes has recently pursued a PhD in Music, with her research